 That’s the only sensible way to do it.
 And we follow search engine guidelines at ALL times and industry best practice.
 This is the only way to guarantee your website doesn’t fall foul of search engine penalties and get kicked off the ladder.

-And if you wondered why we haven’t made any references to Panda and Penguin yet, that’s because they don’t matter to websites who follow best practice.
+And if you wondered why we haven’t made any references to these black and white animals yet, that’s because they’re not so important to websites which follow best practices.
 These animals are feared by SEO practitioners who sail too close to the wind and have to make adjustments every time they come visiting.

 In fact, with our techniques, you’ll often see your website’s rank improve following one of these algorithmic updates, due either to a reward on your part, or a penalty on those previously above you.